uxland/generator-lit-component/README.md

 ## Usage generator locally in a project

-If you need use the generator locally in a project you only need install Yeoman & @uxland/generator-lit-component as a dev dependency and add yo in scripts in your `package.json` as the example:
+If you need use the generator locally in a project you only need install `Yeoman` & `@uxland/generator-lit-component` as a dev dependency and add `Yeoman` in scripts in your `package.json` as the example:

 ```
 {